nus-tic4001-AY2122S1/tp/docs/team/KhorKeeYong's PPP.md

 ## Contributions to the UG:
 Wrote all of the details of the user guide.
 From time to time, I have been updating the whole userguide.md file whenever I merge the PRs into the master repo.
 Although team mates have implemented function, but they didn’t update the UG or DG.
 Hence as I merge into the main repository, I update the UG from time to time.
 You can look at the amount of documents committed via my code contribution.

-I set up the website for our repo as well as linking up all the relevant documents to our website like developerguide.md, userguide.md, aboutus.md.
+I set up and maintained the website for our repo as well as linking up all the relevant documents to our website like developerguide.md, userguide.md, aboutus.md.

 ## Contribution to DG:
 Drafted out the whole DG sections: